Juno Temple

 Jason was so patient with me, when almost every 10 minutes I would be like, "I don't know how to make that funny."
 He would say, "Don't worry; you don't have to.
 Just be you.
 Just be exactly as you would be as Keeley and it will all fall into place."
 The writing is so extraordinary that you know the character you're playing intimately.
 Everything on the show, from the costumes, to the makeup, to the production design, is all set up so beautifully that you'd have to be really bad at your job to f*ck it up.

-The kind-hearted series, with a profound moral message but devoid of the clichéd moral lessons, quickly gained popularity among viewers who genuinely loved all the key characters, including Keeley.
+The heartwarming series, with its profound themes but without preachy lessons, quickly won over viewers who genuinely connected with all the main characters, including Keeley.
 In March 2023, the third season of "Ted Lasso" was released.

 Juno Temple Thought Jason Sudeikis Texted the Wrong Actress for Ted Lasso